elm3nt/argon-cli/README.md

 ## Symbolic execution analysis

-Generates symbolic execution analysis report of c source files using `Klee` or `Angr` or both.
+Generate symbolic execution analysis report of c source files using `Klee` or `Angr` or both.
 It takes input as c source file(s).
 You can provide single c source file path.
-Or if you provide directory path it will recursively search for c source files in that direcotry.
-The analysis report with crack time,  saved in `analysis.csv` file of output path.
+Or if you provide directory path, it will recursively search for c source files in that direcotry.
+The analysis report is saved in `analysis.csv` file of output path.
-- The c source file must have either c `args` authentication or c standard stdin (e.g. `scanf`) authentication or both
+- The c source file must have either c `args` based authentication or c standard stdin (e.g. `scanf`) based authentication or both
 - If source program has c `args` based authentication, the command requires number of arguments and length of argument to perform symbolic execution
-- Similarly if source program has c `stdin` based authentication number of standard inputs and length of standard input is required
+- Similarly if source program has c `stdin` based authentication, number of standard inputs and length of standard input is required
 - If source file has both `args` and `stdin` based authentication provide both of them
-- If you want validate whether symbolic execution tools cracked activation codes and passwords correctly, provide activation codes and passwords in the command
+- If you want validate whether symbolic execution tools cracked activation codes and passwords correctly, provide activation codes and passwords at the command

 Syntax
 ```